sharonZzz96/MSiA423-final-project-2019/README.md

 ♣ *Backlog7*: Compare the performance of all classification models with their best hyper-parameter combination using cross-validation –2 points

-♣ *Backlog8*: Adjust classification threshold based on the risk preference of the bank (e.g. some ba–2 points
+♣ *Icebox1*: Adjust classification threshold based on the risk preference of the bank (e.g. the bank can be risk-averse in one period and want to set threshold low

-♣ *Icebox1*: Calculate the expected return if the bank grants a loan with the customer
+♣ *Icebox2*: Calculate the expected return if the bank grants a loan with the customer

 ## Repo structure